ELEVEN DAYS CYCLING – €1,520

 The Beiras region is one of the wildest parts of the country and sparsely populated but with some gorgeous scenery – plus several magical old frontier castles that look like they’re straight from the pages of a storybook.

-This is quite a strenuous tour with nine days of riding, ranging in distance from 60km (37 miles) to 83km (52 miles), and two rest days.
+This is quite a strenuous tour with nine days of riding, ranging in distance from about 64km (40 miles) to 85km (53 miles), and two optional rest days.
 While there are no major mountain ranges to cross, there are plenty of hills along the way, some of them quite tough.

 Note: Riders must be reasonably fit and able to cycle 80-plus kms on consecutive days.